State Taxes

 Learn more about the Utah Alternative State Application Program

-Paid Military Leave for Utah State Employees: Utah state employees who are Service members in a reserve component of the U.S. Armed Forces are authorized 15 days military leave with full pay for required military duty.
+Paid Military Leave for Utah State Employees: Utah state employees who are Service members serving in a reserve componentsoliders boarding a vehicle of the U.S. Armed Forces are authorized 15 days military leave with full pay for required military duty.
 Military leave is in addition to vacation leave with pay.

 Learn more about Paid Military Leave for Utah State Employees

-Utah Department of Workforce Services Veteran Employment Services: The Utah Department of Workforce Services provides a web page to assist current Service members, Veterans and Spouses who are trying to find a job in Utah.
-They offer links for employment information, job search assistance as well as benefits and support as they look for a job.
+Utah Department of Workforce Services Veteran Employment Services: The Utah Department of Workforce Services provides web pages containing links to information to help Service members, Veterans and Spouses who are trying to find a job in Utah.

 In addition, Utah Department of Workforce Services, Employment Centers offer: